kavyapapineni/5130f2023/Project_Week2/ReadMe.txt

 Redux Implementation:

 By integrating Redux into our project architecture we established a framework, for managing the applications state.
-This implementation involved configuring a store that centralizes the applications state.
-Furthermore we utilized Redux to dispatch actions, for user login, which significantly improved the authentication process for users.
+This implementation involved configuring a store that centralizes the applications state.Furthermore we utilized Redux to dispatch actions, for user login, which significantly improved the authentication process for users.

 Tasks Planned for Week 3: